FPtje/gmosh/README.txt

 	Make sure the module construct is installed. https://pypi.python.org/pypi/construct

-	cx_freeze for Python 3.3. cx_freeze for Python 3.4 appears not to work on Windows at least.
+	cx_freeze for Python 3.3. cx_freeze for Python 3.4 appears not to work on Windows.
 		Note: the cx_freeze package on the Ubuntu repositories is for Python 2.7.
 Compile the right version from source.

 Compiling on Linux:
 	cd to the root of the repository